cloudfour/cloudfour.com-patterns/.changeset/two-forks-kiss.md

 '@cloudfour/patterns': minor
 ---

-Add 2 new modifiers for the alert pattern
+Add optional icon and floating modifier to the Alert component